microsoft/aed-go-learn-content/write-test-program/includes/4-project-api.md

 Creating a Web API in Go is very easy, as you've seen before in a previous module.
 So, we'll continue using the `net/http` package and use the `HandleFunc` and `ListenAndServe` functions to expose endpoints and launch the server.
 The `HandleFunc` function requires a name for the URL path you'd like to expose and the name of a function with the logic for that endpoint.

 Let's start by exposing the functionality to print out the statement for an account.
-You need to create the following function (pay attention to the parameters):
+You need to copy and paste the following function in `main.go`:

 ```go
 func statement(w http.ResponseWriter, req *http.Request) {